7 min read

 As North America’s largest public transportation network, the Metropolitan Transportation Authority (MTA) keeps more than 20 million New York metro area residents continuously moving forward.
 In 2019, annual subway ridership exceeded 1.6 billion and annual bus ridership topped 600 million.

-MTA is committed to providing the New York metro area with fast, efficient, and secure bus, subway, commuter rail services, and para-transit services through hundreds of stations located throughout New York, Long Island and Connecticut.
+MTA is committed to providing the New York metro area with fast, efficient, and secure bus, subway, rider rail services, and para-transit services through hundreds of stations located throughout New York, Long Island and Connecticut.

 Improving the speed, convenience and efficiency of public transportation networks isn’t just about upgrading rail lines, using autonomous vehicles or getting riders to their front door with ride sharing services.
 The process begins before riders board a bus or get to the subway turnstile — with payment systems that save precious seconds and offer universal access for out-of-town passengers.